irods/irods_docs/manual/glossary.md

 ## Zone

-An iRODS Zone is an independent iRODS system consisting of an iCAT-Enabled Server (IES), optional additional distributed iRODS Resource Servers (which can reach hundreds, worldwide), and clients.
+An iRODS Zone is an independent iRODS system consisting of a Catalog Service Provider, optional additional distributed Catalog Service Consumers (which can reach hundreds, worldwide), and clients.
 Each Zone has a unique name.
 When two iRODS Zones are configured to interoperate with each other securely, it is called (Zone) Federation.
 A Zone can report on its configuration and upgrade history via `izonereport`.